 Moving away from the art historical dominance of American abstract expressionism versus Soviet Realism, this course explores the breadth of the Post War art from the postcolonial nations.
-In this course we will explore various strategies such as collaboration, institutional critique, feminism, decolonization, curatorial, public interventions, etc. used by contemporary artists.
-We will examine a range of diverse examples from Asia, Africa and Latin America.
+The course will explore various strategies such as collaboration, institutional critique, feminism, decolonization, curatorial, public interventions, etc. used by contemporary artists.
+A range of diverse examples from Asia, Africa and Latin America will be examined.